jonas1307/timetracker/README.md

 - [ ] Application validates activity's fields
 - [ ] Application rejects files without activities
 - [ ] Application has a task for changing all activities with an workItemId for another workItemId
+- [ ] Application has a task for changing all activities with an workItemId from one activity type to another
+- [ ] Application supports Replace Token creation and deletion, for storing default `workItemId`s
+- [ ] JSON worklogs supports Replace Tokens, for creating activities with default `workItemId`
+- [ ] Application stores an `id` property on processed worklogs
+- [ ] JSON Worklogs with an `id` property updates the tracked work rather than creates another tracking

 ## Contributing